Are you thinking about planning a trip to visit Disney World? You may be wondering When Are the Best Times to Go To Disney World?

 Avoid the Peak Season

 Consider the Crowds: One of the biggest factors that will influence your decision of when to visit Disney World is the crowd levels.
-Peak season at Disney World runs from mid-December through early January, and again from late May through early September.
+Peak season at Disney World typically runs from mid-December through early January, and again from late May through early September.

 These are the times of the year when school is out of session and families are most likely to travel.
 If you’re looking to avoid the crowds, you’ll want to visit during the “off-season.”